Swallowing Disorder Surgery in Phoenix, AZ

 If you have questions about the da Vinci® Surgical System or about surgical procedures conducted with the da Vinci Surgical System, consult a surgeon that has experience with the da Vinci Surgical System.
 A list of surgeons that have experience with the da Vinci Surgical System can be found in the Surgeon Locator.

 If it's not Achalasia, it could be Acid Reflux.
-Fortunately, Dr. Shawn Stevenson can help with both.
+Fortunately, our surgeons can help with both.